webleon/ASUS-X299-Hackintosh/BASE-EFI/README.md

 # BASE-EFI

 # Introduction
-The Base EFI folder contains a pre-built EFI with the OpenCanary GUI using the MacPro7,1 SMBIOS that should be valid for all ASUS X299 motherboards.
+The Base EFI folder contains a pre-built EFI with the OpenCanopy GUI using the MacPro7,1 SMBIOS that should be valid for all ASUS X299 motherboards.
 It is built using my personal build as a baseline.

 **NOTE**: Some config settings are different than the Skylake-X section of the Dortania OpenCore Vanilla Guide to be compatible with ASUS motherboards.